havish99/Fixed-Income/README.md

 - Sample notebooks to understand basics workings of pricing fixed income, asset backed securities
 - Few toy example codes and illustrations of duration
-- Last notebook deals with pricing a REMIC bond which is a parallel pass through ABS
+- SOFR_REMIC deals with pricing a REMIC bond which is a parallel pass through ABS